marc-jellinek/AzureDataFactoryDemo_GenericSqlSink/README.md

 -   __dataFactoryPipelineRunId - ID of the Data Factory Pipeline Run that loaded the data
 -   __insertDateTimeUTC - Full date and time the data was loaded in the UTC timezone, sourced from the Data Factory

+Onboarding checklist:

+- Create or identify an Azure Key Vault instance that will hold your secrets
+- Create or identify data sources and data sinks
+- Create or identify the security context (AAD vs connection strings) to be used
+- Grant security contexts rights to data sources and data sinks
+- Create connection strings to data sources and sinks using security context identified above
+- Save connection strings as named Azure Key Vault secrets
+- Create or identify the Azure Data Factory that will be handling the data movement
+- Grant the Data Factory Identity access to the Azure Key Vault holding the connection strings
+- Grant the Data Factory Identity access to sources and sinks (or supply username/password or access key in the connection strings)
+- Within the Data Factory create a linked service pointing at the Key Vault holding the secrets
+- Deploy target database objects to target sinks (SQL, Synapse)
+- Set Triggers using KeyVaultSecretNames as parameters

 Thanks to